-To be fair you really don’t need me telling you about the importance of keeping hydrated and the positive impact it can have on our health.
+You really don’t need me telling you about the importance of keeping hydrated and the positive impact it can have on your health.
 However, a lot of us find it a difficult habit to cultivate around a busy life.
-It can be very easy to forget to have regular intakes of water during a busy day at work for example, and before you know it you are left feeling frazzled, with a slight headache coming on.
+It can be very easy to forget to have regular intakes of water during a busy day at work for example.
+Before you know it you are left feeling frazzled, with a slight headache coming on.

 There is an easy explanation for the latter in the shape of the following: